steiner-de/aptiq_interview/docs/README.md

       - Run the script to reproduce the same results.

 # Instructions on how to execute package
-  1. Clone the GitHub repository.
+  1. Ensure Python is installed on the operating system
-  2.
+  2. Execute the batch file setup.bat